GeoinformationSystems/R2ProvO/README.md

 - `prov()`: Converts an R language object to PROV-O and adds it to the provenance graph.
 Returns the R language object.
 - `eval()`: Executes an R language object or a string.

-To connect two methods in the resulting provenance graph, the output of one method must be in the input of the other method:
+To connect two methods in the resulting provenance graph, the output of one method has to be in the input of the other method:

 ```
 eval(prov(quote(